relnod/dotm/README.md

 $ dotm update myprofile
 $ dotm update myprofile --fromRemote
 $ dotm update myprofile --no-hooks

+# Get/Set a configuration value
+$ dotm config ignore_prefix "_"
+$ dotm config profile.default.path
+$ dotm config profile.default.path "/my/path"
 ```

 ### Configuration file

 The configuration file is located at `$HOME/.config/dotm/config.toml`.
 It can
 hold multiple profiles.
 Each profile consists of a path to the local dotfile
 location and an optional path to a remote git repository.
+It is also possible to
+specify top level directories, that get included/excluded or add pre/post update
+hooks.

 **Example**: